embeddedkink/embeddedkink.github.io/lockbox.md

 ![The web interface of the box](assets/img/setup/webpage.png)

-Connect power to the microcontroller.
+Connect power to the box.
 Put the key into the empty partition of the lockbox.
 Put the lid onto the box.
-Lock the box, send the password away to your platform of choice (Emlalock is known to accept `.txt` files), and delete it permanently on you local machine.
+Depending on your choice of keyholder/keyholding service you can now press `generate` and `download` and upload the file to the service, or you can let the service generate the key and use that to lock the box.
+Don't forget to delete the file and/or clear your clipboard.
 The box can now be safely turned off.
 It only needs to be turned on again when you have the password and are ready to unlock.

 If you had to abort a session, the electronics can be reset and used in a new box.
 This can be done by pressing the "flash" button on the nodemcu after it has booted up.